joelhawksley/identity/components/slides.md

 <%= render Issues::Badge, issue: issue, pull_request: issue.pull_request %>
 ```

-^ Now we're already passing the issue into our component, but we aren't doing anything with it yet.
+^ We're already passing the issue into our component, but we aren't doing anything with it yet.
 Let's change that.

 ---